AntIT-1/configure-ad/README.md

 ![image](https://github.com/AntIT-1/configure-ad/assets/141161539/d403e87d-9e30-4435-9f2c-3a181f3f8e4e)

-Install Active Directory
+The next step is to install Active Directory.
-Login to DC-1 and install Active Directory Domain Services Promote as a DC: Setup a new forest as mydomain.com (can be anything, just remember what it is) Restart and then log back into DC-1 as user: mydomain.com\labuser
+Login to DC-1 and install Active Directory Domain Services by clicking on "add roles and features".
+Once AD is install you can promote as a DC: Setup a new forest as mydomain.com (can be anything, just remember what it is) Restart and then log back into DC-1 as user: mydomain.com\labuser

 ![image](https://github.com/AntIT-1/configure-ad/assets/141161539/0586aba2-2235-4b39-b69f-f5201259d54f)